News Update: healthcare organizations are being hacked 24/7. Those experiencing a ransomware attack can feel similar to having your home burglarized.

 - Disconnect servers from the network, do not turn off.
 Contact a forensics firm (HIPAA One does this).
 We will download the memory of the servers and see if we can locate the decryption key and save the day (it happens!).

 Questions?
 Comments?
-Please contact us to get secure and compliant today (and if you are under attack).
+Please contact us to get secure and compliant today.
 Also, feel free to post below your ransomware or hacking experiences below!